basiljs/basiljs.github.io/reference/math/sqrt.md

 layout: entry
 title: sqrt
 codetitle: sqrt(val)
 description: 'Calculates the square root of a number.
 The square root of a number is always positive, even though there may be a valid negative root.
-The square root s of number a is such that s*s = a.
+The square root s of number a is such that `s * s = a`.
 It is the opposite of squaring.'
 category: Math
-subcategory: Trigonometry
+subcategory: Calculation
 returns:
     name: null
     description: 'Square root.'